The geometric distribution of Selmer groups of elliptic curves over function fields: The precise monodromy of Selmer spaces

 \subsubsection{Notation for quadratic forms}

 Let $R$ be a ring.
 A {\em quadratic space} over $R$ is a pair $(V, Q)$ where $V$ is a free module over $R$ and $Q: V \ra R$ is a quadratic form.
-We say a quadratic space $(V,Q)$ is {\em nondegenerate} if the hypersurface defined by the vanishing of $Q$ in $\bp V^\vee$ is smooth over $S$.
+We say a quadratic space $(V,Q)$ is {\em nondegenerate} if the hypersurface defined by the vanishing of $Q$ in $\bp V^\vee$ is smooth over $\spec R$.
+When $2$ is invertible or $\rk V$ is even, this is equivalent to the discriminant of $Q$ being a unit on $\spec R$, see \cite[Remark C.1.1]{conrad:reductive-group-schemes}.
 See \cite[C.1]{conrad:reductive-group-schemes} for a characterization in terms of non-degeneracy of the associated bilinear form on fibers.
 Let $\o(Q)$ the corresponding orthogonal group.
 Note that we will use $\o(Q)$ to denote both the group and the group scheme.
 We will primarily consider it as a group, and whenever we use it to denote the group scheme $\o(Q)$, we refer to it as ``the algebraic group $\o(Q)$.''

 For $\phi: R \ra S$ a map of rings, we denote $(V_\phi, Q_\phi):= (V \otimes_R S, Q \otimes_R S)$.
 When the map $\phi$ is understood, we notate this as $(V_S, Q_S) := (V_\phi, Q_\phi)$.
 In the special case that $S = \bz/n\bz$, we will also use $(V_n, S_n) := (V_{\bz/n\bz}, Q_{\bz/n\bz})$.